tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 [This document](http://www.ipgeoblock.com/codex/what-should-i-do-when-i-m-locked-out.html "What should I do when I'm locked out? | IP Geo Block") can also help you.

-= How to resolve "You are not allowed to access this page"?
+= How to resolve "Sorry, your request cannot be accepted."? =

 If you encounter this message, please refer to
   [this document](http://www.ipgeoblock.com/codex/you-are-not-allowed-to-access.html "Why &ldquo;You are not allowed to access this page&rdquo; ? | IP Geo Block")